ruud17/Auth-Portal/backend/README.md

 - **Authentication**: Anonymous
 - **Specifications**:
-  - Log in an existing Client with email and password.
+  - Log in an existing User with email and password.

 ```http
 {